OpenRefine/OpenRefine/GOVERNANCE.md

 ### Release Manager
 The Release Manager is responsible to
 * Coordinate with the community to select which issue and pull request are part of the release
-* Prepare and publish the release
+* Prepare and coordinate publishing the release

 The current Release Manager is Antonin Delpeuch